Digha, Patna: Developments

 It has developed into a crowded residential colony of Patna; marked by residential houses and high raise apartments.
-Its nearness to western Patna, development of Gola road which connects it to Bailey Road, AIIMS-Digha Elevated Corridor (Patli Path) and the proposed road on Ganga and the opening of Digha–Sonpur bridge would provide easy access to the people.
+Its proximity to western Patna, development of Gola road which connects it to Bailey Road, AIIMS-Digha Elevated Corridor (Patli Path) and the proposed road on Ganga and the opening of Digha–Sonpur bridge would provide easy access to the people.
 Digha Bridge Halt connect the Patna Junction, Patliputra Junction and Sonpur station to Digha.
 The distance between the Digha-Sonpur bridge and this halt is around 2 km.